joshuaepstein/JoshuaEpstein/README.md

 ----------------------

-I've been developing for about 6 years.
+I've been developing for about 7 years.
 I started with HTML, CSS, JavaScript and Python.
 Since then I have developed minecraft mods in Java, developed the frontend and backend for webites using Next.JS/React and Nest.JS.

 * 🌍  **I'm based in** London
 * 🖥️  **See my portfolio at** [joshepstein.co.uk](http://joshepstein.co.uk)
 * ✉️  **You can contact me at** [josh@joshepstein.co.uk](mailto:josh@joshepstein.co.uk)
 * 🚀  **I'm currently working on** Vault Hunters
 * 😀  **Pronouns** He/him

-### Skills

 <p align="left">
 <a href="https://www.oracle.com/java/" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/java-colored.svg" width="36" height="36" alt="Java" /></a>